Is Sports Betting Legal in Missouri? Yes, Live Since December 2025

 The apps live in Missouri

-bet365, BetMGM, Caesars Sportsbook, Circa Sports, DraftKings, ESPN BET, Fanatics Sportsbook, FanDuel, and Underdog Sports.*
+bet365, BetMGM, Caesars Sportsbook, Circa Sports, DraftKings, theScore Bet, Fanatics Sportsbook, and FanDuel.

 Missouri’s license design is the interesting part: up to 14 online licenses in three buckets.